php-fig/fig-standards/proposed/http-message.md

     /**
      * Sets the method to be performed on the resource identified by the
      * Request-URI.
-While method names are case case-sensitive, implementations
+     *
-     * SHOULD convert the method to all uppercase characters.
+     * While HTTP method names are typically all uppercase characters, HTTP
+     * method names are case-sensitive and thus implementations SHOULD NOT
+     * modify the given string.
      *
      * @param string $method Case-insensitive method.
      *